llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 The LLVM Project aims to evolve features quickly while continually being in a release-ready state.
-In order to accomplish this, the project needs volunteers willing to do the less-glamorous work to ensure we produce robust, high-quality products.
+In order to accomplish this, the project needs volunteers willing to do the less glamorous work to ensure we produce robust, high-quality products.

 Maintainers are those volunteers; they are regular contributors who volunteer